Candace-Williford/candace-williford.github.io/_posts/2018-01-24-Introduction.md

 title: Introduction
 ---

 Hey guys, I'm a software developer with experience in a broad spectrum of stuff such as C# and .NET webforms, Groovy, Velocity, CMSs (Intrexx in particular), some JavaScript and Git and a few other things sprinkled in between.
-What I'd really like to do is learn as much as I can about web development using REST APIs with a strong emphasis on cyber security.
+What I'd really like to do is learn as much as I can about anything I can get my hands on.

-This blog is to help me learn these concepts.
+This blog is to help me keep track of everything I'm learning.
 I'm a hands-on learner so things "stick" a lot better for me if I can actually DO them and then explain what I've learned.
-I've got an idea for an app that will eventually incorporate all of the technologies I'm interested in.
-I've even got an idea of how I could utilize machine learning.

 It's my goal right now to commit to my GitHub about 2-3 times a week and this blog about once a week.